antao97/dgcnn.pytorch/README.md

 This repo is a PyTorch implementation for **Dynamic Graph CNN for Learning on Point Clouds (DGCNN)**(https://arxiv.xilesou.top/pdf/1801.07829).
 Our code skeleton is borrowed from [WangYueFt/dgcnn](https://github.com/WangYueFt/dgcnn/tree/master/pytorch).

-Note that the network structure (Fig. 3) for classification in DGCNN paper is not consistent with the corresponding description in section 4.1.
-We fixed this mistake using PS and present the revised figure below.
+Note that the network structure (Fig. 3) for classification in DGCNN paper is not consistent with the corresponding description in section 4.1 of the paper.
+The author of DGCNN adopts the setting of classification network in section 4.1, not Fig. 3.
+We fixed this mistake in Fig. 3 using PS and present the revised figure below.

 &nbsp;
 <p float="left">